survivejs/webpack-book/manuscript/output/02_library_output.md

 {pagebreak}

-If `libraryTarget: 'umd'` is used after these changes, you get output like this:
+If `libraryTarget: 'umd'` is used after these changes, you get output:

 **dist/lib.js**